HaitianLiu22/code-scope-framework/code_smell/README.md

 | Vicuna      | lmsys/vicuna-13b-v1.5-16k           | run_vicuna.py      |
 | WizardCoder | WizardLM/WizardCoder-15B-V1.0       | run_wizardcoder.py |

-For HuggingFace models, you can run the following command by replacing `huggingface_access_token` with your own HuggingFace access token, `cache_dir` with path to a directory in which a downloaded pretrained model and tokenizer should be cached, `model_checkpoint` with specific model checkpoint.

-`python inference/run_{model_name}.py --access_token huggingface_access_token --cache_dir cache_dir --checkpoint model_checkpoint`
+For HuggingFace models, you can run the following command by replacing `huggingface_access_token` with your own HuggingFace access token, `cache_dir` with path to a directory in which a downloaded pretrained model and tokenizer should be cached, `model_checkpoint` with specific model checkpoint: `python inference/run_{model_name}.py --access_token huggingface_access_token --cache_dir cache_dir --checkpoint model_checkpoint`

 ### 3. Evaluation